renuo/renuo-cms-rails/README.md

 bundle
 ```

-To include the JS-client include the following javascript file:
+For using the JS-client you need to include the following javascript file:

 ```
 //cdn.jsdelivr.net/renuo-cms-client/1.0.5/renuo-cms-client.min.js